Why should I become a data scientist? - The Big Data Pipeline for Beginners

 M – Modelling the data to be able to use our deduction power.

 G – Get the success (and the money, we all like that step).

-The most time-consuming part is to understand our data.
-If you really want to find secret patterns or get to the goal, to understand the data should be the most important part.
-It’s not the same to find out where the better is to install the AC at the wagons of the underground and find out how the economy is evolving.
-Approximately, the 80% of the time spent will be just understanding.
-Modelling will be easier (as beginners) with Big Data software as Knime or R. The last one is more programming but nothing you won’t be able to achieve.
+The most time consuming part is understanding our data.
+If you really want to find secret patterns or get to the finish line, understanding the data should be the most important part.
+Figuring out where it's best to install AC in subway cars is not the same as figuring out how the economy is evolving.
+About 80% of the time spent will be just understanding.
+Modeling will be easier (as a beginner) with Big Data software such as Translated with www.DeepL.com/Translator (free version) Knime or R. The latter is more programming but nothing you can't get by being a data scientist.

 Now you have the clues to find out what happened in the Big Data case, take your detective license and make Sherlock proud of you.